DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Resource: Minor or Major
    - Mechanic: You must move 3 spaces before using this Power.
 You add +1/2
      (Minor/Major) to the damage on a successful Weapon Attack.
-Energy Points are still expended on a miss.
+Fate Points are still expended on a miss.
    - Prerequisites:
       + Power: Attack, Weapon